Genusbiz/docs/developers/defining-an-app-model/index.md

 description: How to provide functionality to the end user by defining an app model using Genus Studio
 author: jtroset
 ---
-# Defining an App Model
+# Defining an app model

 To provide functionality to the end user, Genus App Platform employs declarative data about your business objects and logic.
 This collection of [metadata](../../terminology.md) are stored in the directory for your app and maintained in Genus Studio.